About the Journal

 Complaints Procedure

-This procedure applies to complaints about the publishing policies, procedures, and actions of the publishing and editorial staff and the editor-in-chief of the Journal.
+This procedure applies to complaints regarding the publishing policies, procedures, and actions of the Journal's publishing and editorial staff and editor-in-chief.

 We define a complaint as: